my-devices/sdk/README.md

     make -s POCO_CONFIG=Angstrom DEFAULT_TARGET=shared_release

-## Building on Windows
+## Building on Windows with Visual C++

-For Windows, you'll need Visual C++.
-Any version from 2008 to 2017 is fine.
+Visual Studio project and solution files are included for various Visual Studio versions.
+However, these are deprecated and will be removed in the future.
+We strongly recommend using CMake.

 The easiest way to build on Windows is to open the proper `SDK_vsNNN.sln` solution for you preferred version of Visual Studio.
 `SDK_vs90.sln` is for Visual Studio 2008, `SDK_vs120.sln` is for Visual Studio 2013, etc.